 As part of the REALM (Reopening Archives Libraries and Museums) Project, OCLC, the Institute of Museum and Library Services, and Battelle are conducting research on how long the COVID-19 virus survives on materials that are prevalent in libraries, archives, and museums.
 The project will draw upon the research to produce authoritative, science-based information on how—or if— materials can be handled to mitigate exposure to staff and visitors.
-To date, four rounds of tests have been conducted.
+To date, five rounds of tests have been conducted.

 From the study, “Results show that after six days of quarantine, the SARS-CoV-2 virus was still detected on all five materials tested (graphic below).
 The results of Test 4 highlight the effect of stacking and its ability to prolong the survivability of the SARS-CoV-2 virus.”